• Home

 The company beat both revenue and earnings expectations in its latest quarter.
 “2025 was a year of stabilization, building credibility, and promises kept,” EVP and CFO Akhil Shrivastava told me.

-Shrivastava, a decade-long ELC employee, was appointed finance chief in November 2024, taking over from the retired Tracey Travis, and this occurred shortly before Stéphane de La Faverie became President and CEO.
-According to Shrivastava, their initial joint earnings call in February was noteworthy because it introduced the “Beauty Reimagined” strategy.
+Shrivastava, who joined ELC 10 years ago, was promoted to finance chief in November 2024, succeeding Tracey Travis, who retired, and shortly before President and CEO Stéphane de La Faverie assumed his role.
+Their first joint earnings call in February was significant, as they announced the “Beauty Reimagined” strategy, Shrivastava said.

 For the quarter ending Sept.
 30, ELC (No. 279 on the Coins2Day 500) saw early recovery in China and travel retail, posting 4% year-over-year sales growth in Q1 fiscal 2026.
 Consistently landing at the upper end of guidance has helped rebuild stakeholder confidence, Shrivastava said.